• StarPure Plasmid Miniprep Kit (Membrane Column Method)

 1. The extraction volume is higher than that of competing products on the market

-The DH5α strain containing plasmids of different sizes, 5 kb, 3 kb, and 2 kb, was cultured in LB medium until OD 600 ≈2.5, and the plasmid extraction kits from different manufacturers were used for extraction, with 1 mL of bacterial solution for each sample.
+The DH5α strain containing plasmids of different sizes, 5 kb, 3 kb, and 2 kb, was cultured in LB medium until OD 600 ≈2.5, and were extracted using plasmid extraction kits from different manufacturers, with each sample being 1 mL of bacterial solution.

-The final plasmid elution volume is 50 μL.
-The concentration and yield of plasmid extracted by Qihengxing are higher than those of other manufacturers.
+The final plasmid elution volume was 50 μL.
+The concentration and yield of plasmids extracted by Qihengxing were higher than those of other manufacturers.

 1. The extracted product is of high purity and free of genomic and RNA contamination.

-The DH5α strain containing plasmids of different sizes, 5 kb, 3 kb, and 2 kb, was cultured in LB medium until OD 600 ≈2.5, and the plasmid extraction kits from different manufacturers were used for extraction, with 1 mL of bacterial solution for each sample.
+The DH5α strain containing plasmids of different sizes, 5 kb, 3 kb, and 2 kb, was cultured in LB medium until OD 600 ≈2.5, and were extracted using plasmid extraction kits from different manufacturers, with each sample being 1 mL of bacterial solution.

 The plasmid elution volume was 50 μL.
-The extracted product was subjected to electrophoresis and had no genomic and RNA contamination and high purity.
+The extracted product was subjected to electrophoresis and showed high purity with no genomic and RNA contamination.

 Product ingredients: